ShuaiJunlan/nkaptcha/README.md

 [![Build Status](https://travis-ci.org/shuaijunlan/nkaptcha.svg?branch=master)](https://travis-ci.org/shuaijunlan/nkaptcha) [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html) [![codecov](https://codecov.io/gh/shuaijunlan/nkaptcha/branch/master/graph/badge.svg)](https://codecov.io/gh/shuaijunlan/nkaptcha)

 **nkaptcha** is a verification code library for Java, it doesn't rely on any other libraries,  is very easy to setup and use, is high availability and high performance .
+If you would like to change the style of the verification code image, there is several configuration options and the framework is modular so you can write your own morphing code.

+If you have a valid issue with the functionality or design of kaptcha, please click the [Issues page](https://github.com/shuaijunlan/nkaptcha/issues) and file one.

 ### Features